The Levin Educational Enrichment Grant

 Note that it will be possible to receive an advance on all or part of awarded funding, but only if the request is documented as just described, and with the promise that full documentation of expenditures will be provided at the conclusion of the experience.

 Those awarded a Levin Grant will, at the conclusion of the funded experience, present records of expenditures plus a report on the experience itself: what the grant recipient learned from it, what the recipient feels should be shared with others about it, that kind of thing.

 Recipients who are on campus the semester following the experience will be expected to attend the annual Levin Grant reception and to describe to attendees their respective experiences.
+Any recipient who so wishes should feel free to create and to share a very brief slideshow (PowerPoint or similar).
 Recipients who cannot make the reception will be asked to supply written comment to be shared at the reception.
-Any recipient who so wishes should feel free to create and to share a very brief slideshow (PowerPoint or similar).
+Those off campus will be encouraged to attend virtually.
+Grantees are further asked to have their experiences shared via the Departmental web page; also via Departmental social media.
+Classics faculty can help with that.